Vladimir Chernukhin: Career in Russia

 Chernukhin was born in Moscow on 31 December 1968 in Moscow.
 From 1986 to 1996, he worked at Tekhnopromimport, a trade house of the USSR and the Russian Federation devoted to the import of industrial machinery.
 During that period, he also obtained undergraduate degrees in Diplomacy and Economics from the Moscow Institute of International Economic Relations.
 From 1996 to 1999, Chernukhin worked as Deputy Head and the Head of the Credit Department of Vneshekonombank, a state owned commercial bank in the Russian Federation.
-On 1999, Chernukhin was appointed to the position of Deputy Chairman of Vneshekonombank.
+In 1999, Chernukhin was appointed to the position of Deputy Chairman of Vneshekonombank.
 In 2000, then Prime Minister Mikhail Kasyanov appointed Chernukhin as a Deputy Minister of Finance of the Russian Federation.

 As a Deputy Minister of Finance, Chernukhin reported to Kasyanov.
 He was responsible for the Department of Foreign Financial Assets and the Department of State Loans and Guarantees.
 He was also responsible for the cooperation of the Russian Federation with the Paris Club of creditors, an informal group of creditors whose role is to find coordinated and sustainable solutions to the payment difficulties experienced by the world's poorest debtor countries.
 In the year 2002, Chernukhin was appointed as Vneshekonombank's Chairman.
 During his tenure in that role he negotiated and signed several cooperation agreements, the purpose of which was to secure credit and guarantee support for the export and investment undertakings of Russian companies carried out in cooperation with foreign companies.

 Chernukhin earned a Candidate of Science (PhD equivalent) degree in economics from the Moscow Finance Academy and, in 2003, he was ranked among the 100 top managers of the Russian Federation.
-The same year, he was named as one of the “Global Leaders for Tomorrow”, at the Davos World Economic Forum.
+The same year, he was named as one of the "Global Leaders for Tomorrow", at the Davos World Economic Forum.
 On 15 April 2004, Chernukhin was awarded the Order of Honour in Russia for his achievements in finance and economics.
 Shortly after, in May 2004, Chernukhin was dismissed as Chairman of Vneshekonombank due to his close association with Mikhail Kasyanov.
 Kasyanov and his entire government had been dismissed by President Putin three months earlier (in February 2004) due to fundamental differences in policy.